jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

 7. Conversation analysis (if applicable)
 8. Search results

+### Preference Integration
+- User preferences are retrieved from the database with a minimum confidence of 0.7
+- Preferences are grouped by type (like, dislike, expertise, experience, goal, etc.)
+- Each preference type is added to the system prompt as a separate section
+- Each preference includes its confidence score and context
+- This organization makes it easier for the LLM to understand and use preferences naturally
+- The `last_used` timestamp is updated for each preference used in a response

 ### LLM Processing
 - All context is sent to the LLM (OpenAI API)
 - The LLM generates a response based on the context